 Note that you must use a fresh ham, not a pre-cooked ham, which may be difficult to find.
 Most markets today sell ready to eat (pre-cooked) hams, so you might have to shop around.

 The recipe states to use a non-reactive pan to refrigerate the ham.
-Non-reactive means that the metal does NOT reacts with acidic foods such as vinegar or tomatoes (which can cause off-flavor to the food).
+Non-reactive means that the metal does NOT react with acidic foods such as vinegar or tomatoes (which can cause off-flavor to the food).
 Non-reactive pans are made of clay, enamel, glass, plastic, or stainless steel.
 We suggest using a plastic or stainless steel pan.
-Avoid aluminum, cast iron and copper.
+Avoid aluminum (unless it has a non-reactive coating), cast iron and copper.